dell/csm-docs/content/docs/csidriver/features/powermax.md

 ## Controller HA

 Starting with version 1.5, the CSI PowerMax driver supports running multiple replicas of the controller Pod.
-At any time, only one controller Pod is active(leader), and the rest are on standby.
+Leader election is only applicable for all sidecar containers and driver container will be running in all controller pods .
 In case of a failure, one of the standby Pods becomes active and takes the position of leader.
 This is achieved by using native leader election mechanisms utilizing `kubernetes leases`.
 Additionally by leveraging `pod anti-affinity`, no two-controller Pods are ever scheduled on the same node.

 To increase or decrease the number of controller Pods, edit the following value in `values.yaml` file:
 ```yaml